All Products

 This solution provides the following benefits:

-• Each Paimon layer can deliver changes to the downstream with minute-level latency.
-This reduces the latency of traditional offline data warehouses from hours or days to minutes.
+• Each layer of Paimon can deliver changes to downstream consumers with minute-level latency.
+This reduces the latency of traditional offline data warehouses from hours or even days to minutes.

-• Each Paimon layer can directly accept change data without overwriting partitions.
-This significantly reduces the cost of data updates and corrections in traditional offline data warehouses.
-It also solves the issue of data at intermediate layers being difficult to query, update, or correct.
+• Each layer of Paimon can directly accept change data without overwriting partitions.
+This greatly reduces the cost of data updates and corrections in traditional offline data warehouses.
+It also solves the problem of data at intermediate layers being difficult to query, update, and correct.

-This solution relies on three core capabilities of Paimon, as shown in the following table.
+This solution relies on three core capabilities of Paimon.
+The following table provides details.

 Details